 The adventure began ten years ago, when Catherine heard about WEC’s Arts Release ministry at a summer conference, while studying music.
-The experience stirred up something inside her: “I hadn't realised that I could use music for missions.
+The experience stirred up something inside her: “I hadn't realised that I could use music for cross-cultural ministry.
 I did a short-term placement in Japan in 2010, and I felt like God was confirming that this was his way for me.”

 Though she had heard stories of God providing financially for missionaries, long-term mission was still a step of faith for Catherine.
 “I didn't have enough financial support to be able to live in Japan and yet, at the same time, I felt that I should continue making plans to travel.
 On 2 March 2011, I received an anonymous gift of £12,500.
 I could go!
 Everything was going to be okay!
 I started searching for my flight, and on 9th March, I booked a flight for the 24th.”